mrochon/IEFPolicies/README.md

 ### Installation

-This module can be instaled from the [PowerShell Gallery](https://www.powershellgallery.com/packages/IefPolicies/)
+This module can be installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/IefPolicies/)

 ### Change log